With its sizeable array of secondments and the chance to do eight seats, this elite global firm gives trainees an “à la carte” experience.

 Insiders tell us the firm's “very structured” three-week vacation scheme is “focused on commercial awareness and thinking about things from a business perspective.”
-It includes a day spent on a mock transaction with some of the partners – "quite rushed obviously, but quite useful nonetheless” – plus lunchtime departmental fairs that allow candidates to get to know more about different parts of the firm.
+It includes a day spent on a mock transaction with some of the partners –"quite rushed obviously, but quite useful nonetheless” – plus lunchtime departmental talks that allow candidates to get to know more about different parts of the firm.

 On the social side, there are plenty of lunches with trainees and partners, plus outings like curries in Brick Lane, a Thames rib (speedboat) experience, and a night at The Comedy Store.

 Since 2010, Freshfields has also opened up some of its international offices to vac schemers.
-Applicants can submit a proposal on why they should spend an extra week in an overseas office.
+Successful candidates can submit an application on why they should spend an extra week in an overseas office.
 Past destinations have included Amsterdam, Brussels, Frankfurt, Dubai, Hong Kong, New York, Paris, Singapore and Washington.

 In December 2012, Halo held its first international conference in London, and its second took place in Frankfurt in May 2014 over two days.
 Momentum is really building: in 2014 Freshfields joined the ranks of gay campaigning charity Stonewall's annual list of the country's top 100 gay-friendly employers for the first time.
-At 66th, Freshfields is the first and only magic circle firm to make the Stonewall Workplace Equality Index 2014.
+In 2015, it jumped from 66th to joint 9th place alongside Pinsent Masons.
+Freshfields is the only magic circle firm to make the Stonewall Workplace Equality Index 2015.

 The Stephen Lawrence Scholarship Scheme

 In March 2014 Freshfields announced the first six scholars in its Stephen Lawrence Scholarship programme, launched initially for three years to promote access to the profession for young black men from underprivileged backgrounds.
-It has the backing of Baroness Doreen Lawrence, whose 18-year-old son Stephen was stabbed to death by racist white thugs in Eltham in 1993.
+It has the backing of Baroness Doreen Lawrence, whose 18-year-old son Stephen was murdered in an unprovoked attack in Eltham in 1993.

 Scholars get careers advice, mentoring and other support from Freshfields, including opportunities to visit the firm and an alternative route to interview for a training contract.
 They also receive £3,500 towards the cost of their studies.
 Clients including the Bank of England and Goldman Sachs are helping Freshfields deliver some aspects of the scheme.